artyomovlab/dualsimplex/README.md

 ## Getting Started
 ### Prerequisites
-This is an R language package so you need [R](https://www.r-project.org/about.html)
+This is an R language package so you need to have [R](https://www.r-project.org/about.html)

 ### Installation
 Just for now it is: